fieldtrip/website/example/checkconfig.md

 **[ft_checkconfig](/reference/ft_checkconfig)** can also control the output cfg (i.e., the cfg that is given back by the function, usually data.cfg) and give more elaborate feedback to the user.
 This tutorial explains what **[ft_checkconfig](/reference/ft_checkconfig)** does, and importantly, how you can control it and use it to your advantage!

-**WARNING: currently the full implementation of [ft_checkconfig](/reference/ft_checkconfig) as described here, is only available for internal users (at the Donders Centre).
-In time, these features (trackconfig) will also become available for external users!**

 ## Introduction to ft_checkconfig

 This function checks the input cfg of the main FieldTrip functions in three ways: